vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 ### `<script setup>` \*\*

 Manually exposing state and methods via `setup()` can be verbose.
 Luckily, it is only necessary when not using a build step.
-When using Single File Components (SFCs), we can greatly simplify the usage with `<script setup>`:
+When using Single-File Components (SFCs), we can greatly simplify the usage with `<script setup>`:

 ```vue
 <script setup>